Writers Write creates writing resources for writers. This post offers you 10 ways to introduce conflict in dialogue.

 Characters meet resistance through conflict with other characters.
 This does not mean they have to physically fight.
 Dialogue plays a big part in conflict.
+Writers need to learn how to introduce conflict in dialogue.

 The narrative of a story defines the plot and description sets the scene.
 Dialogue shows us how characters react to events in their own words.
 It shows us what they’re willing to tell other characters and what they need to hide.
 Dialogue is an effective way to increase conflict, tension, and suspense in your book.

 Here are 10 ways to introduce conflict in dialogue.
-Your characters can:

 Great dialogue allows a character to respond to the character causing conflict.
 It also allows a character to create conflict.
 Tension increases when a writer builds doubt and uncertainty with a character’s words.
 You should use dialogue to show who your characters really are.